grpc/proposal/A28-xds-traffic-splitting-and-routing.md

-The pick will always be delegated to the picker from the matched child policy, even if it’s not in connectivity state READY (as opposed to weighted\_target will only pick the READY child policies).
+The pick will always be delegated to the picker from the matched child policy, even if it’s not in connectivity state READY (as opposed to weighted\_target, which will only pick the READY child policies).

 There will also be cases where for an RPC, a match is found, but the child policy hasn’t generated the picker (for example, the child policy is still initializing, and no picker has been created).
 When this happens, the RPCs will be always queued until a picker is updated.

-If no match can be found, the RPC will fail with code Unavailable, and detailed information in the error message.
+If no match can be found, the RPC will fail with code UNAVAILABLE, and detailed information in the error message.

 When the policy gets an update, including:

-*   Balancer config update from the resolver (route update)
+*   LB policy config update from the resolver (route update)
 *   Child policy picker update

 The queued RPCs will all re-pick, even though it could get the same result